 Through the United Nation’s education, scientific and cultural organization, UNESCO, a select few cities around the globe have earned the honorary status as a ‘City of Gastronomy.’
 These cities demonstrate traditional cuisine and preparation methods that make their food unlike anything else on Earth.
 Only 36 cities worldwide have achieved this status, Tucson is one of two in the United States.

-Tucson boasts 23 restaurants (yeah, you read that right) that lead the way for local and sustainable restaurateurs with influences from a wide range of cultures including Native American, Sonoran, Mission-era Mediterranean, and American Ranch-Style Cowboy.
+Tucson boasts 23 miles of restaurants (yeah, you read that right) that lead the way for local and sustainable restaurateurs with influences from a wide range of cultures including Native American, Sonoran, Mission-era Mediterranean, and American Ranch-Style Cowboy.
 Some of these centrally located restaurants include El Guero Canelo, Boca Tacos, 5 Points Market and Restaurant, Downtown Kitchen + Cocktails and Tohono Chul Garden Bistro.

 These and the many other options that Tucson has to offer all use local heritage ingredients like native desert plants and animals.
 They also all contribute to reducing food insecurity and promote policies that support staff and their families so you can now have a healthy conscience while you dine on unique food you won’t find anywhere else.